Blog Product ManagementWhat does a product manager actually do?

 The only constant in the tech industry is change.

-A Product Manager needs to be agile, and ready to adjust the product strategy in response to new competitors, market trends, or feedback.
+A Product Manager needs to be agile, and ready to adjust the product delivery strategy in response to new competitors, market trends, or feedback.
 This adaptability is key to:

 • Staying relevant in a fast-moving market.